stephleung/fewd-dc-24-stephleung/Week_01_Basics/Assignment/README.md

 ###Evaluation / Submission

-Students will use the github repository created during the first class (suggested name is "FEWD24dev") and push their code to this new repository when they are ready to submit.
+Students will use the github repository forked during the first class (suggested name is "Week_01_Basics") and push their code to this new repository when they are ready to submit.

 The instructional team will grade each technical requirement and provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).
 The maximum possible score on this assignment is 16/16.